4 Bedroom Home in Statesville - $299,900

 One of a kind a lot!
 Must see this beautiful 4 bedroom, 2 and half bath home.
 Located in the front cul-de-sac of the Wildewood development, this lot is the largest in the neighborhood, surveyed at 0.59 of an acre.
 The back and side yard boast natural vegetation for privacy.
 Includes a new 12x8 storage building!
 The lot is fenced with premium 4ft aluminum fencing.
-Beautiful large front yard with lush bermuda grass.
-Oversized master bedroom has cathedral ceilings and an exceptional walk-in closet.
+Beautiful large front yard with lush Bermuda grass.
+Oversized primary bedroom has vaulted ceilings and an exceptional walk-in closet.
 The remaining three generously sized bedrooms all have a walk-in closet of their own.
 Open concept floorplan with gas fireplace in living room.
 Convenient access to I77 and town of Troutman.
+Excellent primary residence or investment property!

 4 Bedroom Home in Statesville - $299,900